-I believe that I can accurately predict how quick a new practitioner will fail and return to their day job.
-The quickest failure will follow a single use of a single word.
-“Us”
+I believe that I can accurately predict how quickly a new practitioner will fail and return to their day job.
+The quickest failure will follow a single use of a single word: “Us”

 Why do they write “Contact Us”?
 Well, because he or she is trying to appear more than they actually are.

 Their very first point of contact with their customer is built on a simple little deception, a lie.
 Not exactly the best start, don’t you think?

 And the reason their business will fail?
 Because they are deceiving themselves as to the true nature of their business and they will continue to build on this lie as they ever inflate their ego and bolster a false identity.

 A fairly common extension of this lie is the use of false and fake qualifications and certifications.